djsime1/awesome-flipperzero/FAQ.md

 Even if not all sectors were read, it's still worth trying to use the partial save.

 ### Why isn't Mifare Classic emulation working?
 There are a number of reasons, some of which can be fixed while others can't.
-Most prominently, the Flipper's NFC chip doesn't have hardware support for Mifare Classic, so it's been offloaded to the CPU.
+The first thing you should check is that all sectors were read from the card.
+If not, look at the questions above.
-However, the CPU's clock cycle can't conform to the exact (and strict) timings that Mifare Classics communicate with.
+On the hardware side: Mifare Classic emulation is handled by the CPU, except the clock cycle can't conform to the exact (and strict) timings that these tags communicate with.
-This means that some readers will respond to emulation, while others won't.
-This can not be fixed with firmware.

-another reason emulation may not be working for you may be because you do not have a complete dump of the card thus preventing the reader from accessing the areas of the card it wishes to read. some readers care for just the UID others require more. ensuring you have a full dump with all keys collected will be beneficial to you.
+On the software side: Some rarely used card commands (counters, restore, and transfer) haven't been implimented, thus they will always fail during emulation.

 ### Why can't I save/emulate Mifare DESFire?
 DESFire is a very complicated and much more secure chipset.
 There are no known attacks against it yet.